apinizer/management-api-docs/02-api-reference/05-policies/policies/policy-api-authentication.md

 ### Note

-- Either `authApiId` or `apiAuthCondExpressionList` must be provided.
+- Either `authApiName` or `apiAuthCondExpressionList` must be provided.
 - If using `apiAuthCondExpressionList`, `authType` and `sendType` are required.
 - Field name requirements vary by `authType` and `sendType` combination.
+- **Note:** `authApiName` is currently used directly as API ID.
+Name to ID conversion will be implemented in a future release.

 ###### apiAuthCondExpressionList
 Each conditional expression is an object with the following fields: